Open-MBEE/zzProjectWiki/README.md

     ```

 ##### Build the EVM.zip
-1. See instructions in the EMS-Webapp Repo
+1. You must first have installed all the dependencies in the EMS-Webapp Applications development environment above
+2. Navigate to the correct directory ```cd ${git.dir}/EMS-Webapp```
+3. Install additional dependencies ```npm install``` which will look at the directory's package.json file
+4.
 2. Test locally Grunt server:localhost (port 9000)

 #### Deploying to production Alfresco